moccalotto/kaos/_brainstorms/farout.md

 ### The Sactified Brigade

-After the first manned Chinese missions to NewSol, The Sanctified Brigade, a paramilitaristic religious organization was formed as a result of an alliance between the mormon church, the roman catholic church, the British royal family and the scientologists.
-Their primary mission was to carry our their »holy duty« to spread »morality and decent living« throughout the universe.
+After the first manned Chinese missions to NewSol, The Sanctified Brigade, consisting mostly of military personnel from The Sanctified States of Ameerica, launched an armada of Ark Ships to NuSol.
+This was in essence a Holy Crusade as their primary mission was to carry out their »holy duty« to spread »morality and decent living« throughout the universe.
 Being sponsored by almost a billion people on earth, as well as having enormous lobbying powers in various governments, especially the United States and Brittain, The Brigade had extreme funding to do their work.
 Many of the first exploratory missions to NewSol were co-branded as religious missions.
 Hundreds of the richest people on earth joined the movement after being promised “eternal life among the stars”.
-Many paramilitary groups joined as a sort of reciprocity to the enormous Chinese NewSol efforts.
+Many paramilitary groups joined as a sort of reciprocity to the enormous Chinese and Indian NewSol efforts.
 After the movement gained vast momentum, and branded itself as an organization of morality, rather than religion, members of many other religions joined up, as they were promised to be allowed to practice their faiths.
 In fact, the more strict the faith, the better.

-After the co-sponsoring of several scientific missions, The Brigade built their own armada of ark ships.
-These ships were the manifestation of a holy crusade to the new worlds.
-The crusade had the primary purpose of securing places for its member factions.
-Each member faction had a flag ship in the armada.

-Currently, The Brigade has a number of militia compounds, each comprised of mainly of persons of the same faith.
+Currently, The Brigade has a number of militia compounds, each comprised of mainly of persons of the same sect of cristianity.
 With a few exceptions, women in these compounds are treated as property of their male husbands or relatives.
 More than anything else, women are seen as a means of reproduction.

 The Brigade has strong footholes throughout the NewSol system.